 A whiskey dropper helps your bourbon lover be precise in the amount of water they are putting in their personalized whiskey glasses.
 Too much, and it dilutes the whiskey.
 Too little, and the flavors will not open up.
 With a whiskey dropper, they can get the perfect amount of water every time.

-There are plenty of cocktail books you can choose from as gifts.
+There are plenty of cocktail books you can choose from as Christmas whiskey and bourbon gifts.
 Whether it’s a recipe book, such as Death & Co., created by the famous bar, or a book that examines the science of making cocktails, like Dave Arnold’s Liquid Intelligence, you have options.
 Hacking Whiskey by Aaron Goldfarb mixes the two, with whiskey experiments helping your gift recipient understand the perfect drink.
 If your bourbon lover would rather read a story, consider Wright Thompson’s Pappyland, the story of how Pappy Van Winkle came to be.

 A Whiskey Aging Kit